RajatJangra2653/dp-420-cosmos-db-dev/instructions/30-adjust-throughput-cli-script.md

     $suffix=Get-Random -Maximum 1000000
     ```

-    > **Note** The Get-Random cmdlet generates a random integer between 0 and 1,000,000.
+    >**Note**: The Get-Random cmdlet generates a random integer between 0 and 1,000,000.
 This is useful because our services requires a globally unique name.

 1. Create another new variable name **accountName** using the hard-coded string **csms** and variable substitution to inject the value of the **$suffix** variable using the following command: